 Atlanta’s finest, scuzziest garage rock band is back with its seventh album.
 It’s co-produced by The Black Keys’ Patrick Carney.
 The video for “Boys in the Wood” has all kinds of homoerotic and drug-fueled forest mayhem.

-While I caution anyone attempting to make generalizations about a group as diverse and large as the 13 million or so people known as “Angelenos,” I have nonetheless made a couple of observations about a much smaller subsection, my Los Angeles friends, that I assume share more widely-held views with Angelenos with whom I'm not personally acquainted.
-Just one example; as far as I can tell, only in LA do people say things like “only in LA” about things that happen everywhere.
+While I caution anyone attempting to make generalizations about a group as diverse and large as the 13 million or so people known as “Angelenos,” I have nonetheless made a couple of observations about a much smaller subsection, my Los Angeles friends, that I have to assume share more widely-held views with Angelenos with whom I'm not personally acquainted.
+Just one example; as far as I can tell, only in Los Angeles do people say things like “only in LA” about things that happen pritnear everywhere.

 In this entry I'd like to address and reflect upon another completely nonsensical but widely held view – that Los Angeles (and presumably at least the entire Southland and possibly all of SoCal) has no seasons or weather.